AdobeDocs/journey-optimizer.fr-FR/help/using/campaigns/create-campaign.md

 <!--1.
 If you are are creating an API-triggered campaign, the **[!UICONTROL cURL request]** section allows you to retrieve the **[!UICONTROL Campaign ID]** to use in the API call.
 [Learn more](api-triggered-campaigns.md)-->

-Une fois votre campagne prête, vous pouvez la passer en revue et la publier (voir [Examiner et activer une campagne](#review-activate)).
+Une fois votre campagne prête, vous pouvez la réviser et la publier.
+[En savoir plus](#review-activate);

 ## Examiner et activer une campagne {#review-activate}